A Framework for K-12 Science Education

 We are working through professional associations to ensure that those central to science teacher education and professional development are using up-to-date resources and techniques, and you can help.
 One way is to join or be active in associations that help set teacher program standards, such as the National Science Teachers Association (NSTA).

-The framework recommends that those who develop the new science standards build in links to the mathematics and English/language arts Common Core standards.
+As recommended in the framework, the Next Generation Science Standards include links to the mathematics and English/language arts Common Core standards.
 Two of the science and engineering practices are directly relevant: using mathematical and computational thinking and obtaining, evaluating and communicating information.
 There are also strong parallels between the practices in the framework and the practices in the Common Core standards regarding classroom discourse and argumentation.
+Connections to the CCSS are described in further detail in appendices that accompany the standards.

 The framework provides a broad vision for science education and begins to discuss the challenges that will need to be overcome in order to realize this vision.
-Work can begin now on thinking through and planning for the changes that will be needed in assessment, curriculum, instruction, and professional development for teachers in order to support this vision and facilitate implementation of the new standards.
+The framework can be useful in thinking through and planning for the changes that will be needed in assessment, curriculum, instruction, and professional development for teachers in order to support this vision and facilitate implementation of the new standards.
 The science education community as a whole needs to engage in these discussions, develop a plan of action, and mobilize support and resources at the local, state, regional and national levels.

-Members of the committee that developed the framework plan to give presentations at future meetings and symposia, such as those held by the National Science Teachers Association, the American Association for the Advancement of Science, the American Geophysical Union, the Council of State Science Supervisors and the National Association of Biology Teachers.
-The National Research Council also hopes to offer webinars on the framework in order to reach educators, state science supervisors, and other audiences.
-Specifics about future events will be posted on this website as they are scheduled.
+conducted by the Board on Science Education and by the National Science Teachers Association.
+In addition, members of the committee that developed the framework have given presentations in a variety of venues around the country , including meetings held by the National Science Teachers Association, the American Association for the Advancement of Science, the American Geophysical Union, the Council of State Science Supervisors and the National Association of Biology Teachers.